robgilmx/sso1909/readme.md

 as following:
 "Basic [base64_credentials_code]".

-Using the previous example your request header should look like this:
+Using the previpero ous example your request header should look like this:
 "Authorization: Basic Y2xpZW50X2lkOnBhc3N3b3Jk"

 Getting the Token